-Gisele Bundchen Opens Up About Panic Attacks & Self Care In Dior Promo
+Gisele Bündchen & Dior Share Self-Care Tips That'll Help You Chill

-If you’re a face mask junkie like me, you know that self-care and skin care go together at least well as Gisele Bündchen and Tom Brady.
+If you’re a face mask junkie like me, you know that self-care and skin care go together at least as well as Gisele Bündchen and Tom Brady.
 Dior knows this too, and perhaps that’s why they made the Brazilian supermodel the face of their latest Capture Totale campaign.

 In three white lily-laden videos released this week with the Dior launch, Bündchen opens up about her struggles with anxiety, and reveals how she de-stresses.